-^{} Book of Mormon.
+Book of Mormon.
 See the whole chapter quoted.

-[‡] Joseph Smith.
+† Joseph Smith.

-It might be an easy matter for an impostor to predict that three special witnesses should behold the plates from which he averred he was translating a divine record; but it is beyond the power of an impostor to cause an angel from heaven to come before those witnesses in the broad light of day, and while the glory of God shone around, exhibit those plates and the Urim and Thummim to them; allowing the witnesses to examine the characters engraven on the plates, or to cause the voice of God to break through the stillness and declare the work was true, and command them to bear witness to the world of that fact-this, I say, is altogether too much for the power of an impostor, be he ever so artful, to accomplish.
+Thummim to them; allowing the witnesses to examine the characters engraven on the plates; or to cause the voice of God to break through the stillness and declare the work was true, and command them to bear witness to the world of that fact-this, I say, is altogether too much for the power of an impostor-be he ever so artful-to accomplish.
 Nor is there any possibility of them being mistaken in what they say they heard and saw-their testimony cannot be resolved into delusion or mistake.
-And to that testimony, as we have already stated in chapter vii, they remained true throughout their lives, as well when out of the Church as when in it.
-There it stands, their testimony, unimpeached and unimpeachable: and the fulfillment of that prophecy which foretold that such witnesses would stand for God and the Book of Mormon, is an evidence of no mean order that the book containing it is divinely inspired-is what it claims to be.
+And to that testimony, as we have already stated, they remained true throughout their lives, as well when out of the Church as when in it.
+There it stands, their testimony, unimpeached and unimpeachable; and the fulfilment of that prophecy which foretold that such witnesses would stand for God, and the Book of Mormon, is an evidence of no mean order that the book containing it is divinely inspired-is what it claims to be.